Cooking with a Cast Iron Stove

 Cast iron frying pan

 Cast iron “fancy handle” frying pan, ca. 1850-1900.
 MCHS object 1990-061-0013.
 The horizontal line on the bottom is a “gate mark,” indicating an earlier casting method.
-The pan lacks manufacturing marks, which is usual for gate-marked pieces made by small foundries.
+The pan lacks manufacturing marks, which is usual for gate-marked pieces made by smaller foundries.
+It was probably manufactured in Ohio or northern Kentucky.

 Stamped steel frying pans